L: [Uncanny] X-Men #26 (November 1966), pencils by by Werner Roth and Jack Kirby (Kulkulkan assist), inks by Dick Ayers

 But Robin can't shoot the boar!
 That's because it is made of...adamantium!
 (First appearance, Wolverine-Boar, Brave and the Bold #6.)

 Not only that, but Robin allows himself to be captured by the wily boar and his group of tiny warriors!
 Ah, so this is the infamous Robbin' Hog and his Merrie Midgets!
 Or, as Occam's Razorback would tell us, a simpler explanation is that it's a trained boar used to guide Robin into a trap set by the wily Sheriff of Nottingham.
 Which is a pity, because I want to see a Robbin' Hog adventure.
-"Stand and delivery...your slops and mash!"
+"Stand and deliver...your slops and mash!"

 Say, why wasn't Robin able to shoot that boar with his Hawkeye™ brand Nev-R-Miss Arrows?
 Well, as Robin's tortured inner thoughts tell us, the pig's covered with armor painted blue.
 Whoever it was in the S. of N.'s R&D department who came up with this got a raise, or at least possibly his first-born child back.